Depositing your work in Spiral

 Which version of my article should I deposit?

-The HEFCE policy for the post-2014 REF requires you to deposit your final peer-reviewed accepted manuscript in your institutional repository.
+The HEFCE policy for the REF 2021 requires you to deposit your final peer-reviewed accepted manuscript in your institutional repository.
 This is also the version that most publishers will permit you to deposit.

 How will I know if a co-author has deposited a paper?